sanchleenkaur/Induction/README.md

 Lecture by Dr.Randhir Singh on "Conduct of Examination"-He gave us information about the examination system in GNDEC and valuable information regarding exams.
 ## 1:30pm to 2:30pm
 BEEE Lecture by Prof.Mandeep Kaur-She taught us more about electrical physics and we made notes for the same.
+# Day8 8th august
+## 9:00a.m to 12:00p.m
+One of our seniors from the causmic club gave us a long lecture on pps subject.I learnt about dofferent types of loops in programming and other things too.That was the most learnable lecture till now and i really loved his teaching skills.